AngellusMortis/django_microsoft_auth/docs/usage.rst

 for running tests against and to help development.
 It can be used as a reference for how to do some things.

-The full refrence site exists under `tests/site`
+The full reference site exists under `tests/site`

 To setup,